MrJay10/Redundant-File-Remover/README.md

 # Redundant-File-Remover
 Python code to remove duplicate files from a directory/folder

-It just happened that I downloaded a torrent of 425 pdf e-books (no seriously) and it turned out there were lots of duplicate files.
+It just happened that I downloaded a directory of 425 pdf files and it turned out there were lots of duplicate files.
 They all started with a 6-digit string which was common and then followed by some hex code different for each file.
 So windows couldn't detect the duplicacy.